mvarshney/simjs-source/docs/request.rst

     ``callback`` is a function (named or anonymous) that must be called when the request is satisfied.

     ``context`` is the object in whose context the function will be called.
 The behavior is therefore equivalent to: ``callback.call(context)``.
-If ``context`` argument is not provided or is set to value that evaluates to *false*, it is assumed to be the calling entity object.
+If ``context`` argument is not provided or is set to a value that evaluates to *false*, it is assumed to be the calling entity object.

     ``argument`` are the optional arguments that are passed to the callback function.
 If ``argument`` is an array then the simulator will execute ``callback.apply(context, argument)``, otherwise the simulator will execute ``callback.call(context, argument)``.

-    This function can be called multiple times for the same request object, in which case all the callback functions will be called.
+    **Note 1:** This function can be called multiple times for the same request object, in which case all the callback functions will be called.
 The simulator guarantees that the the ordering of callback functions will be same as the order in which they were added.

-    If this function is not applied for a request object, then the simulator will still schedule this request and handle it appropriately.
+    **Note 2:** If this function is not applied for a request object, then the simulator will still schedule this request and handle it appropriately.
 Other callback functions defined in :func:`~!Sim.Request.waitUntil` or :func:`~!Sim.Request.unlessEvent` may still be called.
 This is useful when the application is interested in error conditions only, for example:

     .. code-block:: js